Skip to Content

 We were not sure we wanted to visit the Whalehead Club.
 A wealthy Yankee’s Jazz-Age hunting retreat didn’t seem likely to enthrall a 7YO and it seemed too out of sync with our Southern beach-and-barbecue sojourn.
 But the Outer Banks tourism folks recommended it pretty enthusiastically and it was raining.
 So we gave it a whirl.

-the whalehead club in the outer banks
+The whalehead club in the outer banks

 And we were glad we did.
 The house is straight out of an F. Scott Fitzgerald novel, which Rich and I appreciated.
 Its history and Art Deco details are pretty interesting and the tour guides share juicy details about both.
 For Tiny Traveler it was more relatable than older historic houses we’d visited.
 In the kitchen she could spot older renditions of tools we still use.
 And she appreciated details like a bright yellow bathroom, pink kitchen tiles and flower-shaped Tiffany lamps.
 It’s worth an hour or two on a rainy day and that’s really all you need.